csweet81/virtualbox/README.md

 ## **Overview**
 In this guide, you will create a full Active Directory lab on your personal computer using VirtualBox.
 This lab will help you understand Active Directory and Windows networking.
 You can repeat the process multiple times to build intuition and even attempt it without instructions to test your knowledge.

+By the end of this guide you'll be able to:

+- Manage users in Active Directory.
+- Use DHCP and NAT for networking.
+- Join computers to a domain.
+- Log in with domain credentials.
+- You can now experiment with Group Policy, File Sharing, Remote Desktop, and more.

+Let's dive in.

 ---

 ## **Step 1: Install VirtualBox & Required Software**